-The affordable Wagner Dual HT1000 general purpose heat gun has two heat settings and heats up quickly to let you put the right amount of hot air just where you need it to remove paint, putty or caulk, thaw frozen pipes, bend plastic pipes, shrink plastic film for weatherproofing or wrapping, soften adhesives under floor tiles, and much more.
+The affordable Wagner Furno 300 general-purpose heat gun has two heat settings and heats up quickly to let you put the right amount of hot air just where you need it to remove decals, paint, putty or caulk, thaw frozen pipes, bend plastic pipes, shrink plastic film for weatherproofing or wrapping, soften adhesives under floor tiles, and much more.

-The lightweight, heat-resistant plastic body fits comfortably in your hand and won't tire your arm during extended use.
-This compact, highly effective tool is a real time saver and is offered at a price that won't burn a hole in your bottom line.
+Its lightweight, heat-resistant, ergonomic plastic body fits comfortably in your hand and won't tire your arm during extended use.
+This compact, highly effective tool has new safety features that include protective sidebars and an integrated stand for hands-free operation and cool-down.
+It's a real time saver for a number of DIY, seasonal, and arts & craft applications, and is offered at a price that won't burn a hole in your bottom line.

 The item was added to your wishlist.

 The item was added to your shop cart.

 The Wagner Furno 300 is the same high-quality product with the same reliable performance as the Milwaukee Heat Gun.
 In fact, our supplier informed us that the Milwaukee 1220 was a relabeled Wagner product to begin with, and was discontinued.
 You can expect even more features and performance from the Wagner Furno 300 heat gun.

 Safety Notes: Always set the heat gun upright after turning it off, either for a short break or for storage.
 Avoid laying the unit on its side after shutdown.
 The heat will remain in the unit and cooling will take longer.
 Store the heat gun ONLY after the nozzle is cool.
 To prevent accidental startup, unplug the heat gun before storing.

 Wagner Furno 300 Features

 Two temperature settings provide the right amount of heat for your particular project.

 Ergonomic, lightweight heat gun provides comfortable grip for extended periods of use.